-NOTE H - RISK MANAGEMENT
+NOTE G - RISK MANAGEMENT

 The government is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the government carries commercial insurance.
+Settled claims from these risks have not exceeded commercial insurance coverage over the past three years.